Siege of Kinsale: Spanish landing

 After Philip II's death, Philip III continued to provide direct support (material support had been sent for years) to the Irish rebels fighting England.
 In 1601, Philip sent Don Juan del Águila and Don Diego Brochero to Ireland with 6,000 men and a significant amount of arms and ammunition.
 Bad weather separated the ships and nine of them, carrying the majority of the veteran soldiers and gunpowder, had to turn back.
-The remaining 4000 men disembarked at Kinsale, just south of Cork on 2 October 1601.
+The remaining 4,000 men disembarked at Kinsale, just south of Cork, on 2 October 1601.
 Another force commanded by Alonso de Ocampo managed to land at Baltimore.
 The Spaniards rushed to fortify these footholds to withstand the approaching English armies.

 Though the Spanish army had secured the town of Kinsale, they failed to expand their base into the surrounding region and were vulnerable to becoming besieged by English forces.
 On hearing of the Spanish landing, Charles Blount, Lord Mountjoy, the assigned Lord Deputy of Ireland, weakened the garrisons around the Pale and rushed to Kinsale with as many men as he could take.

 Siege

-On 2 October, Mountjoy laid siege to Kinsale, and reinforcements were brought in through Oysterhaven, bringing the army's numbers up to 12,000, including a large force under Irish nobleman Donogh O'Brien, 4th Earl of Thomond.
+On 2 October, Mountjoy laid siege to Kinsale and reinforcements were brought in through Oysterhaven, bringing the army's numbers up to 12,000.
+This included a large force under Irish nobleman Donogh O'Brien, 4th Earl of Thomond.
 However many of these were Irish levies, and many were not suited to siege warfare, especially in winter.
 Many fell ill, leaving about 7,500 capable of fighting.